 Building a framework for K-12 instruction

-Science and engineering practice activities for students revolve around analyzing and interpreting data in an authentic context.
-Students explore real-world situations, analyzing and interpreting data just like scientists and engineers do in their work.
-Hands-on activities allow students to explore real people and events and collaborate with each other to investigate and solve problems.
-Students are tasked with planning and carrying out investigations from the initial step of questioning through evaluating and communicating information.
+Science and engineering practice activities for students should revolve around analyzing and interpreting data in authentic contexts.
+Hands-on activities allow students to explore and collaborate with each other to investigate and solve problems.
+Seek out learning experiences that require students to plan and conduct investigations from the initial step of questioning through evaluating and communicating their findings.

 Traditional teaching models tend to use approaches that define the problem for students, who then answer questions and learn vocabulary terms.
 Labs are often set up with specific instructions to follow.
-Learning happens, but it’s more of a copy/paste process than deep inquiry.
+Learning happens, but it’s more of a copy-and-paste process rather than deep inquiry.

-NGSS science and engineering practices and activities for students
+Supporting NGSS science and engineering practices with virtual lab

 NGSS science and engineering practices take students away from paper, pencil, and books and put them into the role of scientists and engineers.
 They use critical thinking, ELA, collaboration, and math skills.
 They experiment and record processes.
 They collect data and communicate results while answering questions for science.